ADesprets/bluemix-labs/Lab API - Manage your APIs with API Connect/README.2018.md

 Below the concepts related to the overall product.
 There are many ways to choose the right deployment based on requirements.

 The questions to ask:
-1. How many APIC clouds? (usually between 1 and 3, driver: production separated or not from non production and other environments)
+1. How many APIC clouds? (usually between 1 and 3, driver: production separated or not from non-production and other environments)
-1. How many clusters of gateways? (separate instances, driver: usually security zones (DMZ or not and others zones))
+1. How many clusters of gateways? (separate instances, driver: usually security zones (DMZ or not and other zones))
-1. How many gateway services? (drivers: the number of clusters of gateway above, and isolation)
+1. How many gateway services? (drivers: the number of clusters of gateways above, and isolation)
-1. How many instances for each components? (how many instances of managers (usually 2 per APIC Cloud), instances of gateways (usually at least 2 depending on the traffic and high availability desired), instances of portals (usually 3 per APIC Cloud))
+1. How many instances for each component? (how many instances of managers (usually 2 per APIC Cloud), instances of gateways (usually at least 2 depending on the traffic and high availability desired), instances of portals (usually 3 per APIC Cloud))

 ![APIC Concepts](./images/v2018.apic-ConceptsMap.png)